-How to use Instant Notes on iPhone and iPad
+Make a note of something with Instant Notes on your iPhone and iPad

 How to enable Notes in Control Center

-Before you're able to access Notes from the lock screen, you'll first need to enable Notes in the Control Center.
+Before you can access Notes from the lock screen, you'll first need to enable Notes in the Control Center.

 - Launch Settings from your Home screen.